carboclan/pm/research/hashrate-derivative-en.md

 #### 2.1.2 Index Cap & Floor

-According to Market Protocol's regulation, each Synthetic BTC Mining Contract will specify its valid range, _Cap_ represents the upper bound, and _Floor_ represents the lower bound.
+According to Market Protocol's design, each Synthetic BTC Mining Contract will specify its valid range, _Cap_ represents the upper bound, and _Floor_ represents the lower bound.
 Index reaching the upper or lower bound prior to expiration will trigger contract settlement.

+Two principles to consider when setting the index range:
-When issuing the contracts, in order to reduce the demand for margin and increase leverage, a smaller index range will be set as far as possible.
-On the other hand, a relatively safe index range will be set to prevent the early settelment triggered by the index reaching the bounds.
+  - When issuing the contracts, in order to reduce the demand for margin and increase leverage, a smaller index range is preferred.
+  - On the other hand, a relatively safe (wide) index range will be set to prevent the early settelment triggered if the index reaches the bounds early.

 #### 2.1.3 Index Currency